KIDS’ CAMPUS CHILD CARE CENTRE

 - Day Nursery Health History Form (for children 0 months to 3.9 years old)

 We must also receive immediate payment of $75.00 (per child) that will be applied towards your last week of child care and an enrollment fee of $25.00 (per child) for a total of $100.00 (per child).
 If for some reason your child does not start attending daycare, these funds are non-refundable.

-Upon completing the enrollment package parents are asked to set-up a scheduled time to bring your child to visit the program.
-We encourage at least one visit, however additional visits may be required based on your child’s individual needs.
+Upon completing the enrollment package parents are asked to set-up two scheduled times to bring your child to visit the program.
+We encourage at least two visits; however additional visits may be required based on your child’s individual needs.